ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Conclusions

 \section{Conclusions}

-In this paper, we presented the first data release of the ULTIMATE-deblending project: the deblended photometric catalog across UV to MIR based on JWST/PRIMER.
+In this paper, we presented the first data release of the ULTIMATE-deblending project: a deblended photometric catalog across UV to MIR based on JWST/PRIMER.
 We present the reduction of JWST mosaics, the construction of the UV to MIR photometric catalog, and the SED fitting.
-The JWST mosaics and catalogs listing the results of multi-wavelength photometry and SED fitting will be publicly released on (\dataset[106.14.163.220/ultimate/]{http://106.14.163.220/ultimate/}) once this paper is accepted.
+The JWST mosaics and catalogs listing the results of multiwavelength photometry and SED fitting are publicly available at \dataset[http://www.taoofcosmos.space/ultimate/]{http://www.taoofcosmos.space/ultimate/}.

-Based on the deep JWST images in the PRIMER-COSMOS and PRIMER-UDS fields reduced by our modified JWST pipeline, we performed dual-mode source extraction on the combined NIRCam LW image.
-We conducted aperture photometry with PSF matching for the high-resolution data from JWST/NIRCam and HST, and TPHOT deblending photometry for the other bands with lower resolutions.
-This yields a 50-band UV-to-MIR catalog for 308239 sources in a survey area of 627.1 arcmin$^2$.
+Based on the deep JWST images of the PRIMER-COSMOS and PRIMER-UDS fields reduced by our modified JWST pipeline, we performed dual-mode source extraction on the combined NIRCam LW image.
+We conducted aperture photometry with PSF matching for the high-resolution data from JWST/NIRCam and HST, and TPHOT deblending photometry for the other bands with lower resolution.
+These yield a 50-band UV-to-MIR catalog for 308239 sources in a survey area of 627.1 arcmin$^2$.

 Using this comprehensive multi-wavelength catalog, we performed SED fitting to obtain the photometric redshifts and physical properties of the detected sources.
 We discussed that the additional bands from low-resolution ground-based telescopes improve the accuracy of photometric redshifts by providing extended wavelength coverage in the UV to optical and emphasizing the emission lines and breaks.
 These accurate photometric redshifts are the foundation of a reliable photometric census of high-redshift galaxies.